jdevries3133/nvim_config/README.md

 ### Step 1: Clone this Repo

-Clone this whole repository into `~/.config/nvim`.
-This will only work if the folder is currently empty, so move any existing config into a different location for now.
+Clone this whole repository into `$XDG_CONFIG_HOME/.config/nvim`.
+It is important that you clone this repository into that exact directory, since it's where neovim config lives on your machine.
+On unix-like systems, `$XDG_CONFIG_HOME` is typically `~/.config`.

 ```bash
 mkdir -p $XDG_CONFIG_HOME/nvim
 git clone https://github.com/jdevries3133/nvim_config.git $XDG_CONFIG_HOME/nvim
 ```

-I strongly recommend you also fork the repository on GitHub to make it easy to accept patches from me, as this config is a living codebase!
+I strongly recommend you also fork the repository on GitHub.
+Start your own git history, and then it will also be easy to accept new patches from my upstream, or even to submit pull requests back to me!

 ### Step 2: Install the Package Manager, `vim-plugged`

 Install [vim-plugged](https://github.com/junegunn/vim-plug) according to their installation instructions.
 It's just a quick shell command to download a bit of vim script.